Skip to main content

 • Texas Quitline 1-877-937-7848 — Free confidential counseling for service, support, and information.
 Visit: yesquit.org/.

 • Texas Health Steps 1-877-847-8377 (1-877-THSTEPS) — A free service for names and locations of local doctors or dentists for free checkups.
 This is an automated voice system.
 Press “1” for information on medical/dental checkups; finding doctors, dentists and nurses; setting appointments; and transportation.
-More can be found at: hhs.texas.gov/services/health/medicaid-chip/medicaid-chip-members/texas-health-steps.
+Find more information at: hhs.texas.gov/services/health/medicaid-chip/medicaid-chip-members/texas-health-steps.

 Texas Youth Action Network: offers supports to help organizations build or expand Youth-Adult Partnerships.
 TYAN aims to empower youth and build programs and policies that are responsive to the needs of young people.